jkkronk/jsense_mri_reconstruction/README.md

 ## Other
 WIP, not fully tested.
-Feel free to reach out to jonatank@ee.ethz.ch for any questions.
+Feel free to reach out for any questions.